DON’T BE A VICTIM

 Over 1 million vehicles will be stolen this year.
 Don’t be a statistic – so called “factory security” simply does not provide the protection you need to keep your vehicle and its contents safe.
-We have over 30 years experience in the business so we know how to keep your vehicle safe.
+We have over 40 years of experience in the business so we know how to keep your vehicle safe.
 Call today (414) 645-4477.

 Car alarms have come a long way through the years.
-Aftermarket car alarms have sophisticated technology such as remote starters and two-way pagers that will alert you when the alarm is going off.
+Aftermarket car alarms have sophisticated technology such as remote starts and two-way pagers that will alert you when the alarm is going off.
 Alarms are just as popular as ever, so make sure you are alerted if your vehicle is being broken into.

-- Audible.
-Audible alarms are typically preinstalled in the vehicle and have a panic button on the key fob.
+preinstalled in the vehicle and have a panic button on the key fob.
 These alarms vary from the horn repeatedly sounding to the lights on the vehicle flashing with the horn sounding.
 This can deter a potential thief due to the attention the alarm causes, but it can become an annoyance if it’s set off accidentally.

-- Silent.
 Silent alarms page the owner of the vehicle when a break-in occurs.
-Because the thief does not hear the alarm, this system provides enables the owner to catch a thief in the act of stealing the vehicle.
+Because the thief does not hear the alarm, this system enables the owner to catch a thief in the act of stealing the vehicle.
 For safety considerations, police should be notified whenever an attempted theft is in progress.
 Check to see whether the alarm does this automatically or you must do this yourself.